89 Simple Swaps That Could Change Your Life

 89. Calling a friend for texting.
 Phone a friend rather than shooting them a text.
 It’s more personal, and hearing a friendly voice may lift the spirits.

 Reading Greatist for reading anything else on The Internet.
-We recently discovered the website Greatist, which is packed with health & fitness information that’s trusted and super-relatable.
+We recently discovered the website Greatist, which is packed with health and fitness information that’s trusted and super-relatable.
 We’ve become so hooked that it’s the only site we visit!